rdkcentral/rdkservices/docs/developerguide/createfolder.md

 - Navigate to the cloned repository.

 - Create a new folder with a unique name for the plugin.
-For example, Create a new directory [FooPlugin](./FooPlugin).
+For example, Refer [FooPlugin](./FooPlugin/) directory.